NicoRugani/Bad-Sonik/README.md

 # Bad Sonik

 ## Overview
 Bad Sonik is a 2D infinite runner built in Godot using C#.
-Players collect falling rings to increase their score while avoiding missing any.
-Miss too many and its game over.
+Players collect falling rings to increase their score, catching as many as they can without letting them hit the ground.
+Miss to many and its game over, so you gotta go fast ;).

 The project was originally developed as a side project a couple years ago.
 The goal was to teach myself how to use Godot while incorperating the C# skills I was learning in class at the time.
 It has now since been refactored to improve the code quality and preserve this step in my career.
 PLEASE ENJOY!